WJHoddish/djalib/dja-1.0.0/README.md

-# Djalib: A C++ library established during my learning process
+# Djalib: Making a C++ library as a learning process

 ## Purpose
 The main purpose of using this library is to introduce an IoC framework into your cpp project.